vastness-io/website/index.md

 #### SCM & Metadata
+Code repositories and associated metadata.

 #### SCM Controller
+Service that validates incoming events from SCM and passes them to payload mapper.

 #### Payload Mapper
+Mapping from multiple SCM formats into a standard Vastness one, so they can be uniformly processed later.

 #### API Server
+The most important building block in that area of Vastness.
+It is responsible for taking SCM events and dividing them into subtasks.
+It then communicates with services that implement subtask steps and transfers data between them.
+All results get reported to central database.

 #### Data
+Central database with all code information and results.

 #### State DB
+Database to back up state of queues and tasks from API server.

 #### Linguist
+A service that scans incoming events to detect changes in used programming languages and build and test tools.

 #### Parser
+A service that scans contents of config files for information, e.x. pom.xml

 #### Workflow checker
+A service that checks if build pipeline has to be modified.

 #### Security scanner
+Possible security checks in the commits, e.x. adding credentials.

 #### Workflow builder
+A service to generate workflow definition based on results of previous steps.

 #### Notifier
+Set of services to notify of results into all possible channels, e.x.
+Slack, email.

 #### SCM Reporter
+Reporting back to SCM about results.

 #### Workflow commiter
+Creates a Pull Requests back to repository if there was a change in workflow definition file.

 #### Workflow starter
+Starts a job on the build system for the processed event.

 #### Build system
+Set of services that execute the workflow.

 ## Current status